RektifyAI/attack-playbook/taxonomy/defi-taxonomy.md

 # DeFi Protocol Attack Taxonomy (dPAT)

-> Attack Taxonomy for specific attacks in the Decentralized Finance industry
+> Attack taxonomy for specific attacks in the Decentralized Finance industry

 -   **Types of Decentralized Finance Attacks**